Bolivia, Climbing, 20 days - from £1,595 (land only) - from €1,915 (land only) - from $2,630 (land only)

 Day 19: A free day in La Paz.
 This is a contingency day which may be used to extend the time for the ascent of Illimani in case of bad weather or other delay.
 If not used it is a further opportunity to enjoy the charms of Latin America's highest city.
 Overnight in the group hotel.

-Day 20: KE Land Only services end after breakfast.
+Day 20: KE Land Only package services end after breakfast.
 A single transfer to La Paz Airport is provided.

 This holiday involves going to very high altitude.
 During the course of your trip you will be spending at least one night above 4000 metres and/or trekking to 5000 metres or above.
 This is not something that you should worry about; the human body is quite capable of adapting to a very wide range of altitudes, but it is important that we follow some simple rules in order to acclimatise successfully.
 Before coming on this holiday you should read the advice on trekking at high altitude.